 Mandevilla Ground Cover Info

 The same qualities that make mandevilla an excellent climbing vine also make it great ground cover.
 Using mandevilla as a ground cover works well since the foliage is dense and the flowers attractive.
-The leathery vine leaves – up to 8 inches long – are dark forest green, and they contrast beautifully with the bright pink flowers.
+The leathery vine leaves – up to 8 inches long – are dark forest

 The blossoms appear in early spring, and the mandevilla vine continues flowering prolifically through fall.
 You can find cultivars that offer blossoms in different sizes and colors, including white and red.